 - Copy the

 configsub-directory of your application.

 - Change the default application name to a meaningful name.

-Typically you will install the New Relic Ruby agent in your production environment.
+Typically you will install the Ruby agent in your production environment.
 If you want to try out the Ruby agent in a development or localhost environment, verify in the relevant

 monitor_mode config value has been set to